Static vs dynamic QRs

 which never changes.

-danger: DYNAMIC_QR_BASE_URL is forever The base host that gets encoded into every dynamic QR (
+The base host that gets encoded into every dynamic QR

 Migrating a static QR to dynamic